For commercial carriers

 Tips for commercial drivers

 Whether you’re a new driver or an experienced one, winter driving can be dangerous.
 Avoid driving during extreme weather and road conditions if possible.
-Ask your employer for training and make sure you understand and follow your organization’s winter driving policy and procedures.
+Have a conversation with your employer and ask for training and make sure you understand and follow your organization’s winter driving policy and procedures.

 Check weather and road conditions on DriveBC.ca to help create a trip plan.
 Identify rest stops and chain-up areas along the way.
 Talk with your supervisor, dispatcher, and other drivers for information before heading out.